So Where Do You Want To Live?

 Make sure you understand and can live with the terms of your lease.
 As with purchasing land, there are a number of issues to consider:

-Simultaneously buying land along with a Regional Homes Monroe manufactured, modular or mobile home is the most common way to begin home ownership.
+Simultaneously buying land along with a Regional Homes of Monroe manufactured, modular or mobile home is the most common way to begin home ownership.
 This method is called a “land/home” transaction.

 This method offers you some substantial advantages: